 Navigating emotions may be the hardest part of being a human.
-Over the last two years, it’s safe to say we have been collectively living in a particularly emotionally turbulent time.
+Over the past few years, it’s safe to say we have been collectively living in a particularly emotionally turbulent time.

 Emotional eating also encompasses tradition and connection – all elements of life that are also emotional.

 How do we know if we are emotionally eating?Sometimes, deprivation-driven eating can be confused with emotional eating.
 For example, if someone misses lunch, and ends up feeling ravenous and out of control around food by dinnertime, they are experiencing deprivation-driven eating and not emotional eating.
 It’s tricky because deprivation-driven eating can feel quite emotional with a sense of urgency and not knowing when or being able to stop eating.

 On the flip side, we know it’s emotional eating when we are nourished enough throughout the day, eating meals and snacks at regular intervals, and including all our food groups (grains, fats, proteins, veggies and fruit), feeling full after eating, and still find ourselves wanting food.
 In other words, when food is no longer a physical need and we eat, we cross into emotional territory.

 What are other ways to cope?Emotional eating becomes a problem when we do not feel like we are choosing it or have other options to cope.
 Once we recognize emotional eating as a soothing or numbing mechanism, we have awareness and can understand that it is only one way to cope with hard feelings.
 There are a whole host of other coping tools to help us through hard emotional experiences – usually ones that are more effective at dealing with the source of the emotion, than eating.

 Ideally, we can develop a metaphorical toolbox we can turn to, knowing that food is one option but letting it be further down the list.

 - A soothing mindfulness practice (see below for an example)